 All about the Guyana-EU Voluntary Partnership Agreement

-Of the forested area, approximately 12.6 million hectares is State Forest administered by the Guyana Forestry Commission (GFC).
-These forests are classified as swamp forest on the coast and rain forest, seasonal and dry evergreen forest in the interior.
+Of the forested area, approximately 12.6 million hectares is State forest administered by the Guyana Forestry Commission (GFC).
+These forests are classified as swamp forest on the coast and rain forest, seasonal and dry evergreen forest inland.

 A high proportion of the forests of Guyana is pristine — the forests of the Guiana Shield have been recognised as one of the world’s last remaining ‘frontier forests’.
 Guyana’s forests are valuable reservoirs of biodiversity and provide a habitat for approximately 8,000 plant species and more than 1,000 species of terrestrial vertebrates.
 Many of these animals and plants are endemic species, meaning they are found nowhere else on Earth.
 It is estimated that 5% of all plant species in Guyana are endemic.

 Timber, which the forests yield for housing and industry, and non-timber forest products, assist in the country’s social and economic growth and development.
 Forestry contributes to employment, providing approximately 20,000 jobs, mainly in the rural and hinterland areas.

 The forest industries sub-sector consists of mainly logging and sawmilling operations with wide ranging characteristics.
 For example, the capital requirements of the sector range from low to very high; its technological requirements range from simple to sophisticated and forest industries may be either labour and/or capital intensive.